ghattab/ghattab.github.io/_posts/2018-06-16-context-free.md

 ---

 Context Free (CF) grammars rely on shape grammars.
 A shape grammar consists of a set of transformation and production rules.
 It applies a step-by-step way to generate and operate on a set, or language, of designs (1).
 The rules of a shape grammar defines how an existing (part of a) shape can be changed.
 Such rules operate on design elements to compute designs.
 Context Free Drawing or CFDG generates images from a written grammar (i.e. `cfdg` file) (2).
 The program follows the instructions or set of rules.
-Example usage: `./cfdg instructions.cfdg img.png`
+An example usage is as follows: `$ ./cfdg instructions.cfdg img.png`

 ## Shapes